Gift tax in India – Rules and Exemptions List of blood relatives

 Gift tax in India – Conclusion

 Giving and receiving gifts is a common practice.
-But we should be aware of the law of land and understand the taxation behind such transactions.
-Though in most of the gift cases it is exempt as mostly it happens with in the family, but still we tend to make some casual transactions too like give and take between friends, cousins, which don’t fall in category of relatives.
+But we should be aware of the law of the land and understand the taxation behind such transactions.
+Though in most of the gift cases, it is exempt as mostly it happens within the family, still we tend to make some casual transactions too like give and take between friends, and cousins, which don’t fall in the category of relatives.

 Do you find article “Gift tax in India – Rules and exemption” useful?
-If you have any query on Gift tax in India do ask in the comments section below
+If you have any queries on Gift tax in India do ask in the comments section below

 19 COMMENTS